List of VTech handheld electronic games

 This is an (incomplete) list of electronic games released by VTech, along with their format and date of release, if known.
 See lists of video games for related lists.

 Starting in the early 1980s, VTech launched a series of portable and table top games that made use of LCD, VFD and LED displays.

 Some of VTech's games were distributed in the US by Palmtex under their name, like the Tri-Screen Time & Fun series.
+The german Quelle mail-order store sold them under their own name as "Zeit & Spaß" (literally "Time & Fun").